laxmankrishnamurti/Backend/Docker/SectionTwo.md

 Docker file is like a script that we can write and then build into an image.
 The image can be used to create multiple containers.
 It is like a shell script.

-Developer -> Docker File -> Docker Imge -> Docker Container
+Developer -> Docker File -> Docker Image -> Docker Container

 ### Docker File Format.